 A Greek personification of the abstractions “destiny,” “necessity,” and “fate.”
 She is often shown holding a spindle and is seen as the dictator of fate and circumstance.
 As the Orphic mystery religion grew, Ananke fell in importance, eventually replaced by Eros as a force opposing both fate and death.

-Readers, please enjoy this guest blog post by Jo Graham, author of The Great Wheel and the new Winter.
+Readers, please enjoy this guest blog post by Nathan M. Hall, author of the new Path of the Moonlit Hedge.

 The lowly mushroom is experiencing a celebrity moment lately.

 Maybe it's because of shows like Star Trek: Discovery, which featured a...